andrewrk/chem/readme.md

 exports.main = 'src/main';

 exports.spritesheet = {
+  // you can override any of these in individual animation declarations
   defaults: {
     delay: 0.05,
     loop: false,
-    // possible values: a Vec2d instance, or one of:
+    // possible values: an object with x and y properties, or one of:
     // ["center", "topleft", "topright", "bottomleft", "bottomright"]
     anchor: "center"
   },